Secondary Star: Kristaps Porzingis Holds Keys To Dallas Mavericks’ Success

 The 26-year-old has the talent to be a legitimate secondary star on a contending NBA team, but can’t seem to stay healthy or rise to the occasion in the biggest moments.
 At 7-foot-3, Porzingis is a walking mismatch on both ends of the floor with his length and ability to space the floor.

-After spending the offseason recovering, Porzingis had an exceptional 2020-21 season, averaging 20.1 points and 8.9 rebounds per game while shooting 37.6 percent from deep.
+After spending the offseason recovering, Porzingis had an exceptional 2020-21 season, averaging 20.1 points and 8.9 rebounds per game while shooting 37.6% from deep.

 Up 2-0 over the Clippers heading back to Dallas for Games 3 and 4, Porzingis looked fairly lost on both ends of the floor.
 Things only got worse during Games 5 and 6, where he lacked the confidence to make the positive impact a player of his caliber should.
 Through those two games, Porzingis attempted just 13 total shots while scoring 15 points.

 Additionally, against a Clippers team that lacked size, the 7-foot-3 big pulled down just 5.4 rebounds per game throughout the series as a whole.
-After having a ton of success from beyond the arc in the regular season, Porzingis converted on just 29.6 percent of his threes in the recent playoffs.
+After having a ton of success from beyond the arc in the regular season, Porzingis converted on just 29.6% of his 3s in the recent playoffs.
 Even when he did take shots, they just weren’t falling.

 In short, Porzingis’ track record in the playoffs to this point has become full of injuries and underwhelming performances.
 He’s shown the ability at times to take the Mavericks to the next level as a co-star with Doncic, but not when it has mattered most.